Aviation transponder interrogation modes: ICAO 24-bit address

 These are all the same 24-bit address of the Shuttle Carrier Aircraft, represented in different numeral systems (see above).

 Issues with Mode S transponders

 An issue with Mode S transponders arises when pilots enter the wrong flight identity code into the Mode S transponder.
 In this case, the capabilities of ACAS II and Mode S SSR can be degraded.

 Extended squitter

 In 2009 the ICAO published an "extended" form of Mode S with more message formats to use with ADS-B; it was further refined in 2012.
 Countries implementing ADS-B can require the use of either the extended squitter mode of a suitably-equipped Mode S transponder, or the UAT transponder on 978 MHz.

+Use in meteorology

+Mode-S data has the potential to contain the aircraft's movement vectors in relation to the Earth and its atmosphere.
+The difference between these two vectors is the wind acting on the aircraft.
+Deriving winds (and temperatures from the Mach number and true airspeed) was developed simultaneously by Siebren de Haan of the KNMI and Edmund Stone of the Met Office.
+Over the UK the number of aircraft observations has increased from approximately 7500 per day from AMDAR to over 10 million per day.
+The Met Office together with KNMI and FlightRadar24 are actively developing an expanded capability including data from every continent other than Antarctica.